 Nutrition

-This post was originally published in June of 2017 but was republished with new photos, step by step instructions, FAQs, and tips in January of 2021.
+This post was originally published in June 2017 but was republished with new photos, step-by-step instructions, FAQs, and tips in January 2021.
+It was updated in March 2023 with additional FAQs, a new section on sweet potato nutrition, and edits made for clarity throughout.

 So easy and delicious.
 I sat down with these sweet potato fries, chicken and a vegetable on my plate.
 I ate my entire serving of fries first before touching the chicken and veggie. 😄 Yum!